dkgitcode/knn_from_scratch/README.md

 ## Basic Theory

-K-Nearest Neighbors is an algorithm that places the training data in a multi-dimensional space and classifies new data points based on how close they are to the clusters of training data.
+K-Nearest Neighbors is a supervised learning algorithm that places the training data in a multi-dimensional space and classifies new data points based on how close they are to the clusters of training data.
 This "closeness" is determined by a distance metric, such as Euclidean distance.

 $$
 \begin{equation}